 Here’s where we get things to look a little more realistic.
 We would include the armor plates into our characters drawing by sketching all the lines as shown in the image.
 Majority of the lines are horizontal and are closely placed.
 This means that when you are drawing, you should be sure to draw horizontal lines that are not too distant from each other.

 For this stage, you would need to fade out the dummy already drawn.
-This is to prevent its loud sketch from interrupting with your final sketch.
-Using traces of the dummy left on the paper, you would then go on to draw the final lines.
-It should comprise of well detailed facial features, a well-drawn helmet, armor plates and a wakizashi ( or small sword ), on his waist, among several other things.
+This is to prevent the manikin´s sketch from interfering with your final sketch.
+Using traces lefts of the original manikin´s sketch, you would then go on to draw the final lines.
+It should comprise of well-detailed features, a well-drawn helmet, armor plates and a wakizashi ( or small sword ), on his waist, among several other things.
 With that done, you should then throw in some shading effects to your drawing.
 Shading has an easy of making drawings appear so real and flawless.
 So go on and make the strokes of your drawing darker.
 You can then shade places like our characters belt, underarms and his neck region.
 If you are interested in knowing more about how to shade with a pencil, you can check my free tutorial clicking here.

 Right here is where we call our drawing tutorial of a samurai a wrap.
 You can go on and express some satisfaction at what you have been able to put together on your drawing pad.
 However, you should not hang up your drawing tools just yet.
 We advise that you repeat the procedure a couple of times more.
 This would enable you to have a better grasp of character drawing and soon enough you will be able to polish up on your skills and draw without seeking the assistance of a drawing tutorial.